Doodleverse/dash_doodler/README.md

 10/22/20
 * modified layout so image window is larger, and button bank is narrower.
 Hopefully easier to label, less zooming, etc. see https://github.com/dbuscombe-usgs/dash_doodler/issues/4.
 Thanks Dan Nowacki
-* added yml installation file, modified requirements.txt to remove gunicorn dependency. see .
-Thanks Dan Nowacki, Chris Sherwood,
+* added yml installation file, modified requirements.txt to remove gunicorn dependency. see https://github.com/dbuscombe-usgs/dash_doodler/issues/1.
+Thanks Dan Nowacki, Chris Sherwood, Rich Signell
 * updates to docs, README, videos

 ## <a name="roadmap"></a>Roadmap

-* Maybe a button to reset the coefficients to the defaults?
+* Maybe a button to reset the coefficients to the defaults? [here](https://github.com/dbuscombe-usgs/dash_doodler/issues/2)

 * Delay running the model until all of the coefficients are adjusted...right now it jumps right into the calcs as soon a slider is moved, but maybe you want to adjust two sliders first.
-Maybe change the compute segmentation to a button that changes color if the model is out of date wrt to the current settings.
+Maybe change the compute segmentation to a button that changes color if the model is out of date wrt to the current settings. [here](https://github.com/dbuscombe-usgs/dash_doodler/issues/2)

-* Publish the color order so people can assign colors by changing the order of the labels.
+* Publish the color order so people can assign colors by changing the order of the labels. [here](https://github.com/dbuscombe-usgs/dash_doodler/issues/2)

 Use the issues tab to suggest new features!